IDMNYU/BlinkingBeeping/week2/toyOrgan/main.md

 Using a 555 chip, you're going to build an organ that will produce a different tone based off the button that is pressed.

+The 555 is set up as an astable vibrator - its output changes frequency determined by the resistors and capacitors connected to pins 2, 6, and 7.
+Because the resistrs are set up in series as a ladder, each has a different amount of resistance in total even if they have the same value.
+The voltage going into the chip dtrmines how quickly the capacitor discharges changing the frequency of the sound.
+The higher the resistance, the lower the frequency.

 ![Organ Schematic](https://www.555-timer-circuits.com/images/circuit-toy-organ-schematic.gif)

 ## The finished product